 Whether you are traveling on a plane, train, bus, or automobile, pack your bag with compliant snacks.

 Our flight out to Las Vegas, Delta Airlines provided a little snack bag with water, crackers, and an energy bar.
-As an avid ingredient reader, I found neither the crackers or energy bar were vegan.
+As an avid ingredient reader, I found neither the crackers nor the energy bar was vegan.
 So, for almost 5 hours, all I had was 8 ounces of water.
 The airlines have not caught up with the movement yet.

 But honestly, my hunger was my fault.